BenjaminMedia/crawl_errors/README.md

     ./crawl_errors.rb http://example.com --repport-errors-only

+If you need to log the output of the crawl to an file for later use this can be done with the `--log FILE` flag.

+    ./crawl_errors.rb http://example.com --log log.txt

+This will log the entire crawl into the `log.txt` file.

 ## Limitations

 For now it only performs GET requests, and it doesn't adhere to the rel-nofollow rules.
 This is something that could be expanded on in later versions.